Angular bispectrum of matter number counts in cosmic structures: Conclusions

-We computed the leading relativistic projection effects at order $\mathcal H/k$, as no consensus currently exists for higher-order contributions~\cite{Yoo:2014sfa,Bertacca:2014dra,DiDio:2014lka,Magi:2022nfy} (and also such tiny effects could hardly be resolved with the currently used methods).
-We have also included the relativistic terms related to the general relativistic dynamics of the perturbations that include the horizon and radiation effects of order $\mathcal H^2 / k^2$.
-We made the actual evaluations of the angular bispectrum for two redshifts bins: $z = 2 \pm 0.25$ and $z = 0.6 \pm 0.05$.
-At $z=2$, we have seen that the GR effects have a similar amplitude as the relativistic projection effects.
-For large scales, we argue that this is expected since at $z=2$, the cosmological horizon corresponds roughly to a multipole of $1.2$, hence making the expansion in $\mathcal H/ k$ irrelevant.
+We have included leading relativistic projection effects only up to $\mathcal H/k$, as no consensus currently exists for higher-order contributions~\citep{Yoo:2014sfa,Bertacca:2014dra,DiDio:2014lka,Magi:2022nfy}; see the end of the introduction for details.
+Since we can remove these effects in our simulations, we also limited our analysis to the terms not involving line-of-sight effects and leave them for future work.
+These relativistic projection effects constitute the main focus of the community studying relativistic effects in large-scale structure, since in terms of the relativistic expansion parameters $\mathcal H/k$, they are the dominant ones.
+It is therefore important to compute them and compare them to the dynamical GR and radiation effects.
+For the redshift bin $1.75 \leq z \leq 2.25$, we have seen that these have a similar amplitude as the relativistic projection effects.
+For large scales, we argue that this is expected since at $z \sim 2$, the cosmological horizon corresponds roughly to a multipole of $1.2$, hence making the expansion in $\mathcal H/ k$ irrelevant.
 In the squeezed limit, we have seen that the radiation effects are the dominant relativistic effects by at least one order of magnitude.
-At $z=0.6$, the scales considered are smaller, which makes projection effects the dominant relativistic effects.
+For the redshift bin $0.55 \leq z \leq 0.65$, the scales considered are smaller, which makes projection effects the dominant relativistic effects.
 However, the sum of the GR and radiation effects is only a factor two smaller.